Lawsuits for Problems with AMS Vaginal Mesh

 AMS TRANSVAGINAL SLING LAWYERS

-Compensation may be available through an AMS mesh lawsuit as a result of the manufacturers’ failure to adequately research their products or warn about the serious risk of problems and complications.
+Compensation may be available through an AMS mesh settlement as a result of the manufacturers’ failure to adequately research their products or warn about the serious risk of problems and complications.
 As a result of their decision to place profits before patient safety, thousands of women were exposed to a risk of painful and disfiguring injuries that may permanently impact their quality of life.

 The AMS mesh lawyers at Saiontz & Kirk, P.A. are providing free consultations and claim evaluations for women who suspect that they may have received one of these products or another bladder sling system sold by a different company.